xanderstevenson/community-content-pipeline/README.md

 # community-content-pipeline

-## Approval and Integration with Asana for the Cisco Community Engagement Content Calendar
+## Approval and Integration with Asana for the Cisco Community Engagement Content Calendar.

 Step 1